 Concentration on public communication in which numerous opportunities are provided to both analyze and give inclass speeches.
 Emphasis is upon informative and persuasive theory and extemporaneous speaking.
 Recommended to fulfill speech requirement.
-Gordon Rule - 3000 words.

 SPC 2594/3921/4922 - Forensic Workshop

 Prerequisites: Instructor approval